 Energy Conservation Works and our partners use a variety of programs and sources of capital, including the $3.8M SPET for energy efficiency and distributed generation approved in 2010, to invest in initiatives to conserve energy and reduce emissions in Jackson Hole.

-As of September 2016, ECW is excited to offer 0% interest loans for energy efficiency for your business.
+As of October 2016, ECW is excited to start offering 0% interest loans for energy efficiency for your business.